 The ability to choose a specialization removes the fear of not knowing what you will do in the army.

-Taking into account civilian skills - allows you to select a position according to your capabilities.
+Taking into account civilian skills allows you to select a position based on your capabilities.

 What are the main problems of the second version of the updated Mobilization Law?